 Home of "Sebonac Teacups"

 Our Farm located in Great Peconic Bay, Long Island, New York began cultivation of its first crop of oysters in September, 2018.
-We are hoping to harvest a limited number during late 2019.
 Besides the fact that oysters are an excellent and delicious source of nutrition, consider that each one of the oysters in cultivation helps to improve water quality for the whole ecosystem.